sonagarajan/vault-curator/README.md

 Send notes to gmail and get it saved in obsidian.

-WIP - loading existing obsidian folder structure/tags/templates (as embeddings) and save file into a folder using AI.
+WIP - loading existing obsidian folder structure/tags/templates (as embeddings) and save file into corresponding folder using AI.

 [![Vault Curator Demo](https://img.youtube.com/vi/YOUR_VIDEO_ID/0.jpg)](https://youtu.be/gNnPRcGRS3c)